-Don’t feel personally insulted, if you were asked this more than one time, walking around in Lisbon.
+Don’t feel personally insulted, if you were asked such a question more than one time, walking around in Lisbon.

-Especially when passing Praça do Comércio, Rua Augusta and Bairro Alto can become a real freakshow.
+Especially when passing Praça do Comércio, Rua Augusta and Bairro Alto it can become a real freakshow.

 The best way to approach those weirdos, is to ignore their whispering and just continue your walk.

-Nowhere else than in Portugal, I stumbled upon so many things, lying on the streets.
+Nowhere else than in Portugal, I stumbled upon so many obstacles, lying on the streets.